Sean Fitzgerald, PG, is a research geologist specializing in asbestos environmental studies.

 Quigley Company, established in 1916, used asbestos in its products from about 1930 through the 1970s.
 As one of the top manufacturers in the industry, it provided asbestos-containing products to the United States, Canada and Europe.

-The company used toxic asbestos fibers to increase product durability and resistance to heat.
+The company used toxic asbestos fibers to increase product durability and heat resistance.
 Pfizer acquired the refractory business in 1968 and continued to operate Quigley as a subsidiary under its parent company, producing insulation and other asbestos-containing products until the late 1970s.

 In 1991, Pfizer shifted its focus to pharmaceuticals and closed Quigley Company.
-However, shutting down operations didn’t stop the influx of lawsuits claiming Quigley products led to asbestos exposure among former employees, workers in industries that came into contact with Quigley products, and workers’ family members.
+However, shutting down operations didn’t stop the influx of lawsuits over asbestos exposure among former Quigley employees, workers in industries that came into contact with Quigley products and workers’ family members.

 Quigley refractory products were popular in the metal and glass industries, which involve high temperatures as part of their daily operational processes.
 The inclusion of low-cost asbestos meant Quigley products could withstand the heat of these operations while maintaining affordable prices that appealed to many businesses.